GPojoga/Sharing_Logistics_Simulation/documentation/architecture.md

     ├── main.js                         # renders and mounts the app
     ├── App.vue                         # the root of the app
-    ├── classes                         # folder containing all classes use in the simulation │   ├── FreightPlatform.js          # The class that distributes the goods among the trucks │   ├── goods
+    ├── classes                         # folder containing all classes use in the simulation │   ├── goods
-    │   │   ├── Good.js                 # The class representing a good in the simulation
+    │   │   └── Good.js                 # The class representing a good in the simulation
-    │   │   └── GoodView.js             # The class responsible for drawing the good on the map.
-    │   ├── Observable.js               # A class that other objects can observe.
     │   ├── Router.js                   # The class used for routing trucks.
+    │   ├── simulation
+    │   │   ├── FreightPlatform.js      # The class that distributes the goods among the trucks
-    │   ├── Simulation.js               # The class containing the simulation.
+    │   │   ├── Simulation.js           # The class containing the simulation.
-    │   ├── SimulationType.js           # The class defining the different simulation types.
+    │   │   ├── SimulationType.js       # The class defining the different simulation types.
+    │   │   └── TruckTracker.js         # This class keeps track of which trucks are done with there delivering all goods.
     │   ├── Time.js                     # The class responsible for the passage of time during the simulation.
     │   ├── trucks
+    │   │   ├── CostHandler.js          # This class handles finding the cost of adding a new order to a truck.
+    │   │   ├── PlanManager.js          # This class handles the orders of a truck in a simulation.
     │   │   ├── SharedTruck.js          # The class containing the logic for how a truck operates in a sharing logistics simulation.
     │   │   ├── TraditionalTruck.js     # The class containing the logic for how a truck operates in a traditional simulation.
     │   │   ├── Truck.js                # The class representing a truck in the simulation.
-    │   │   └── TruckView.js            # The class responsible for drawing the truck on the map.
+    │   │   ├── TruckPropertyHandler.js # This class stores the properties of a truck in the simulation.
-    │   ├── TruckTracker.js             # This class keeps track of which trucks are done with there delivering all goods.
+    │   │   └── TruckState.js           # This class represents the different states of a truck.
+    │   ├── util
+    │   │   ├── Observable.js           # A class that other objects can observe.
-    │   └── unusedClasses               # This is a directory contains classes that aren't used anymore.
+    │   │   └── UpdateMessage.js        # This class represents the different updates messages that can be sent.
-    │       ├── SharedRouter.js
-    │       └── TraditionalRouter.js
+    │   └── view
+    │       ├── GoodView.js             # The class responsible for drawing the good on the map.
+    │       └── TruckView.js            # The class responsible for drawing the truck on the map.
     ├── components
+    │   ├── BasicButton.vue             # base input for a square button with text in it │   ├── BasicInput.vue              # base input for a text box
+    │   ├── BasicRoundButton.vue        # base input for a round button
     │   ├── CalculateRate.vue           # input button to run the simulation
     │   ├── CargoGoodInput.vue          # input component for a single good
     │   ├── CargoInput.vue              # input component for all the goods
     │   ├── ControlPanel.vue            # the panel on the left of the screen that handles the input │   ├── FleetInput.vue              # input component for all vehicle types
     │   ├── FleetVehicleInput.vue       # input component for 1 vehicle type
-    │   ├── InputLocation.vue           # base input component for locations
     │   ├── InputNumberBox.vue          # base input component for numbers
-    │   ├── RoundButton.vue             # base input for a round button
+    │   ├── LocationInput.vue           # base input component for locations
     │   ├── SettingsGlobalVariables.vue # input for changing a global variable for the simulation
     │   ├── SettingsTruckVariables.vue  # input for changing a variable of a certain truck type │   ├── SimplifiedMap.vue           # displays the map and its components
+    │   ├── simulationData
+    │   │   ├── DataPosition.vue        # gets input from the user whether or not a container should be collapsed or not │   │   ├── GoodComponent.vue       # displays data related to goods while the simulation is running │   │   ├── LocationComponent.vue   # displays data related to locations while the simulation is running │   │   ├── SimulationData.vue      # displays data while the simulation is running
+    │   │   └── TruckComponent.vue      # displays data related to trucks while the simulation is running
-    │   ├── TimeControl.vue             # displays the time of the simulation
+    │   └── TimeControl.vue             # displays the time of the simulation
-    │   └── unusedComponents            # components that are no longer used │       ├── DateInput.vue
-    │       ├── JourneyInput.vue
-    │       ├── Map.vue
-    │       ├── SelectorCheckBox.vue
-    │       ├── VehicleSelectorEntry.vue
-    │       └── VehicleSelector.vue
     ├── router
     │   └── index.js                    # contains the references to the pages of the application
     ├── store